BIC Board of Directors

 Marianna Poutasse was born and raised in the Berkshires, and returned - after stints in New York and Philadelphia - in 2000 to raise her own family here.
 Since 2013, she has been an associate interior designer with Alberti Design Studio, a Providence, Rhode Island-based residential design firm, managing ADS’s satellite office in the Berkshires.
 Her early career was spent as an independent consultant specializing in design and social history, material culture studies and antiques.
 She is also the author of Power of Place: Herman Melville and the Berkshires (2013).
 Prior to her board position at BIC, she served on the boards at the Berkshire Music School, Berkshire Country Day School and Chesterwood Museum & Gardens.

 Susan Puddester grew up in Vermont, graduated from the University of Vermont with a degree in Social Work.
 She worked as a Geriatric Social Worker, in Nursing homes, Adult Day Care and Home Health.
 She returned to New England in 2011, after spending 32 years in Maryland with her husband Fred, raising their two children.
-Immediately after arriving in Williamstown she became involved with Higher Ground, an organization established to assist 325 residents of the Spruces Mobile Home Park move through the process of re-establishing themselves after the disaster.
-In addition to Higher Ground, Susan has been involved in several local boards and Town committees, including Williamstown Community Chest, Louison House, the Fund for Williamtown, Williamstown Council on Aging, Williamtown Planning Board and as a member of the Williamstown Comprehensive Plan Committee.
+Immediately after arriving in Williamstown she became involved with Higher Ground, an organization established to assist 325 residents of the Spruces Mobile Home Park move through the process of re-establishing themselves after flooding from Hurricane Irene.
+In addition to Higher Ground, Susan has been involved in several local boards and Town committees, including Williamstown Community Chest, Louison House, the Fund for Williamstown, Williamstown Council on Aging, Williamstown Planning Board and as a member of the Williamstown Comprehensive Plan Committee.
 She is currently working with two immigrant families from Afghanistan, who have immigrated to the area.
 The highlight of this relationship for her, has been to have been present at the birth of three babies.
 Susan is thrilled to be joining the BIC Board, as the care and treatment of immigrants is a priority for her and her husband.

 Dave Russell (Treasurer) was born and raised in the midwestern United States.
 Dave served in the US Air Force, including attendance at the AF Academy.
 He graduated from Michigan State University with a Bachelor of Science degree in Civil Engineering.
 Dave’s career included nearly 30 years with Procter & Gamble as a Project Manager and Program Manager, three years managing a sizeable portion of the project portfolio at Yale University as a Director, and multiple years consulting in the field of project management.
 Dave served as the President and Chair of the Board for the Southwest Ohio Chapter of the Project Management Institute (PMI) and was active with PMI until his retirement.
 He currently serves on the Finance Committee for his church and is the Chair of the Facilities Committee for Barrington Stage Company.
 Dave and his wife, Debra Miersma, reside in Dalton.
 They enjoy travel, predominantly to foreign countries, and have developed a genuine understanding of the differences in culture and lifestyle that exist within the world.
 Being of help in processes to accommodate the huge demands for support and guidance in our immigration systems has created the commitment Dave has to serve on the BIC Board.
 He has two children and five grandchildren, all residing in Cincinnati, Ohio.